 I’m writing currently mostly about peer to peer lending platforms.
 Not because it’s the only investment vehicle I’m using but because it’s the one I’m focusing most of my research at the moment.
 When I’ll feel confident that I’ve understood enough about the market I will move on and dedicate fewer resources to this field.

 I don’t intend to give investment advice.
 That would be very irresponsible.
 I’m describing investment platforms I use and how my experience with them is, but that doesn’t mean you should use them too.
 At best, my articles should serve as a high-level overview of what specific instruments/sites can be used for.
-Everybody needs to do their own research and take their own decisions.
+Everybody needs to do their own research and make their own decisions.

 I’m not selling anything here (yet).
 Sure, some of the articles I write contain affiliate links.
 If you use them, some of them will give you some bonuses, others will give bonuses just for me.
 I’m not going to say that those links support this blog and help me write better (I see that a lot on all sorts of blogs).
 They don’t.
 Those affiliate links are not my livelihood.
 And I’m pretty sure they won’t help me write better.
 Writing more might help me write better.